 Medical Coders play an important role in reimbursement and compliance in the health care system.
 They rely on their knowledge of disease processes and consult classification manuals to accurately assign codes to medical diagnoses, procedures and services for which the health care providers will be reimbursed.
 If you are detail oriented, have strong computer skills, and are seeking a career in health care that does not involve working directly with the patients, the Certificate in Medical Coding may be for you.

-At NECC, the Certificate in Medical Coding has been designed for entry-level positions.
-Courses include medical language, anatomy and physiology and fundamentals of the disease process, as well as those which are coding specific.
-Upon completion of the program, graduates may apply a variety of health care settings.
-Completion will also grant them flexible hours and a challenging workload.
+The Certificate in Medical Coding has been designed for entry-level positions.
+Courses include medical terminology and human biology in addition to coding-specific courses.
+Upon completion of the program, graduates can work at a variety of health care settings with flexible hours and a challenging workload.

 Graduates will be able to pursue many career paths.
 Medical coders work in a variety of health care settings including hospitals, clinics, physicians’ offices, medical insurance companies, government agencies, and coding service offices.
 Job opportunities are very good and are expected to grow.

 Students who attend the Medical Coding program through iHealth@NECC will complete most of their course work online and come to the iHealth@NECC facility at our Lawrence campus one day each week for in-class meetings and laboratory sessions.
 Students should be aware that the Medical Coding Practicum will require additional time commitment in a health care facility.

 Students must earn a grade of “C” or better in all required courses in order to graduate.
 A minimum of 28 credit hours are required for graduation.

 Students enrolled in this academic program may be required to pass a drug screening analysis.